 Place sample on ice.

 Preserve the 1 L sample with 3 mL of Lugol’s solution (see FS 7001, section 2) within 15 minutes of collection, or place samples immediately in wet ice and preserve with 3 mL of Lugol’s solution within 36 hours of collection.
-For long-term storage, add buffered formalin (see FS 7001, section 1) to achieve a minimum of 2.5% final concentration (approximately 25 mL).
+For long-term storage, add buffered formalin (see FS 7001, section 1) to achieve a minimum of 2.5% final concentration (approximately 25 mL), or add 3mL of Lugol’s every 6-12 months.

 Phytoplankton Bloom Sampling

-Use this procedure to collect aqueous or algal samples of phytoplankton during bloom conditions for toxin (cyanotoxin) analysis or algal enumeration and identification.
+Use this procedure to collect water column or surface scum samples of phytoplankton during bloom conditions for toxin (cyanotoxin) analysis or algal enumeration and identification.
 This SOP includes several sampling techniques for various levels of algal bloom response, ranging from initial determination of taxa present to toxin analysis, and from qualitative to quantitative collection.

 Cyanobacteria (blue-green algae) bloom sampling requires knowledge of proper algal sampling techniques, safety protocols and personal protective equipment (PPE).
 The degree and type of safety measures and PPE required depends on the unique characteristics of the bloom to be sampled.
-Samplers should use appropriate PPE for condition sampled to reduce occupational exposure.
+Samplers should use appropriate PPE for conditions sampled to reduce occupational exposure.
 Typical short-term acute risks include, but are not limited to, contact dermatitis and upper respiratory irritation.
 Long-term risks are unknown; however certain cyanobacteria are known to produce toxins that are tumor promoters, even at very low doses.
 Samplers should use appropriate PPE to reduce occupational exposure to these toxins.

-Contact lab conducting analyses for additional specifications for sample volume, preservation, or holding times for analyses of cyanotoxins other than microcystin.
+See DEP SOP FS 1000, Table 1000-5, for required containers, preservation, and holding times for select cyanotoxins.
+Contact lab conducting analyses for specifications for analyses not included in Table 1000-5.

 See also the following SOPs: